-Avoiding probate can be tricky, but you might be able to successfully do it following these three straightforward ways.
+Avoiding probate can be tricky, but you might be able to do it successfully following these three straightforward ways.

-If you own stock certificates or have a brokerage account the ‘transfer on death’ option can be used to avoid probate.
+If you own stock certificates or have a brokerage account, the ‘transfer on death’ option can be used to avoid probate.
 This option is often called the ‘Uniform Transfer on Death Securities Resignation.’

-The ‘Transfer on Death’ option isn’t just for securities and bonds, but can be used, in some states, for automobiles, boats and motor homes.
+The ‘Transfer on Death’ option isn’t just for securities and bonds but can be used, in some states, for automobiles, boats, and motor homes.

-It works the same way: you still own the asset and at the time of death the ownership is retitled to your beneficiary.
+It works the same way: you still own the asset, and at the time of death, the ownership is retitled to your beneficiary.

-In addition, funds on deposits in banks can also avoid probate, they are called ‘Payable On Death’ Bank Accounts (POD)
+In addition, funds on deposits in banks can also avoid probate; they are called ‘Payable On Death’ Bank Accounts (POD)